harshal-vaze/Software-Defined-Networking-with-ONOS/README.md

 ********************************
 ## *Use Case-4: Integrating Software-defined Network with the Legacy Networks*

-With the applications developed for ONOS controller, it supports the migration process of legacy networks to the SDN.
-ONOS controller is capable of performing and exchanging the routing information with the legacy routers using the SDN-IP application.
-SDN-IP is an ONOS application developed and implemented over ONOS control-ler to connect to the external networks on the legacy networks using the standard Border Gateway Protocol (BGP) [100].
-The SDN network acts as an Autonomous System (AS) to the legacy routers in the network.
-The SDN network consists of Open vSwitches, ONOS controller and BGP-Speakers.
-BGP-Speakers are used to estab-lish the peering with the external gateway routers by acquiring route information from the ONOS controller.
-This configured SDN network serves as a transit network communicating with other legacy networks.
-In this use case a SDN network was implemented in the GNS3 network emulator consisting of 8 Open vSwitches, one BGP-Speaker and the ONOS controller.
-The following figure displays the implemented network in GNS3 emulator.
-The ONOS controller was running inside the GNS3 emulator in this use case to set up the iBGP peering with the BGP-speaker (BGP-SP1).
-The eth0 management interfaces of all Open vSwitches were connected to the ONOS controller through a hub.
-Different Autonomous Systems were implemented (coloured ovals), each with one border gateway router and a host PC.
 To illustrate the integration of SDN network with the legacy networks and evaluate routing with the ONOS controller, a fourth use case was implemented.
 In this use case, assessment of how routing information is exchanged between the networks via SDN-IP application using BGP was carried out.
 The process of migration from legacy-based networks to SDN network was examined which provides the feasible solution of migration to service providers.